datarefuge/workflow/bagging.md

     "Name of package creator": "Mallick Hossain and Ben Goldman" }
   ```
-  - Make sure to save this as a .json file.
+  - If you make any changes, make sure to save this as a .json file.
-  - Copy the metadata file into folder where the package is
+  - Confirm that the json file is within the package with the dataset(s)

 - Creating the bag
   - Run python command line script which creates the bag